Thematic analysis: A step-by-step guide for UX researchers

 1. Avoid paraphrasing

 When reporting on qualitative research, it can be easy to paraphrase feedback to ‘sum up’ or give ‘the gist’ of what was shared.
-Instead of simply paraphrasing what your users said in an interview, survey, or focus group, it's important to truly interpret their thoughts and present them accurately in your report.
+Instead, focus on accurately interpreting and presenting what users said in interviews, surveys, or focus groups.

 2. Look for insights, not data

 Go beyond the obvious data to find more meaningful insights.
-You have to immerse yourself more deeply into the research data and identify patterns that you'd have otherwise missed.
-Finding and interpreting these subtle patterns are key to extracting richer insights.
+Immerse yourself deeply into the research data and identify patterns that you'd have otherwise missed.

 3. Base themes on data, not on questions